Nephrops Burrowing Complexes

-- 2 x Scotia BT175 60mm prawn trawls
+- 2 x Scotia BT175 60mm prawn trawls;

-- 2 x Day grabs and 1 x sieving table
+- 2 x Day grabs and 1 x sieving table;

-- 2 x towed UWTV sledges
+- 2 x towed UWTV sledges;

-- 3 x 600m umbilical towing cables and associated TV equipment (including back up)
+- 3 x 600m umbilical towing cables and associated TV equipment (including back up);

 - 100kg clump weight, two sensors, mooring line, shackles (one for each of six mooring sites).

-- To collect sediment samples at each station.
+- Collect sediment samples at each station.

 If the Clyde leg of the survey has already been completed prior to the half landing, the survey will resume in the Sound of Jura, followed by the remaining South and North Minch stations whilst working north.
 If the Noup was not surveyed in the first leg of the survey a small number of stations at the Noup may be attempted before returning to Fladen to complete any additional stations (if required), or those not covered on the first half.
 The survey will conclude once the stations and any trawling at the Devils Hole have been completed.